 No doubt about it – job hunting is rough.
 While the economy is improving my anecdotal observation is the landscape still favors employers and not applicants.

 Gone are the days where a quick online submission will get you a job.
 Today’s job seeker must go the extra mile to stand out, get noticed, and GET HIRED!

 When an application calls for you to submit your resume via email, expect the company to be overwhelmed with responses.
 So much so that less than 25% will ever be viewed.

 Prioritize or rank the Top 25% of positions/companies that intrigue you – and do some cyber-sleuthing to uncover the names of decision-makers.
 This is your best shot for bypassing HR screening entities and to get your resume in front of the actual hiring manager.

 Go the Extra Mile: LinkedIn

 In those industries inundated with applicants, and up to date LinkedIn profile just isn’t going to cut it.
 You need to actively engage your audience and expand your network.

 Get active on LinkedIn by posting at least one weekly if not more often.
 This can be as little as “liking” an article of interest, sharing what others have written, or posting something yourself.
 The more you post, the more your profile will appear at the tops of the feeds of your connections.

 Shoot for 250 connections although 500+ is ideal to maximize your second and third-degree connections.

 Applying online offers a poor return on your investment (just 5%).
-In fact, an old boss of mine noted that job hunters must apply to 100 jobs/companies PER WEEK to get enough volume for a strategy of just answering ads to pay off.
+An old boss of mine noted that job hunters must apply to 100 jobs/companies PER WEEK to get enough volume for a strategy of just answering ads to pay off.